AaGillet/AGillet-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-My research interests lie into understanding the relationship between the morphology, kinematics, ecology and evolutionary history of large aquatic vertebrates with an emphasis on cetaceans.
+My research interests lie in understanding the relationship between the morphology, kinematics, ecology and evolutionary history of large aquatic vertebrates with an emphasis on cetaceans.
 I thrive at applying multidisciplinary approaches to solve exciting biological questions, relying on a variety of methods such as data collection on museum specimens, dissections, 3D imaging, video analysis, numerical modelling, and phylogenetic comparative methods.

 _[Learn more about the **Back2Sea** project on axial evolution in secondary aquatic mammals!]({{< ref "project/Back2Sea/index.md" >}})_